email2ify/drf-frieds/README.md

 Test to ensure non auth user can send a contact form <br>
 Test if user can send a contact form <br>
-To verify if contact form can be posted without filling in any fieldsbr>
+To verify if contact form can be posted without filling in any fields<br>
 <img src="docs/testing/automated/contactest.PNG">
 </details>